AbhimanyuAryan/netfixgpt/README.md

 - `/tests`: contains the files with the queries used for testing the various models;
 - `/tests/results`: this folder has the spreasheet containing the success percentages for each model according to the category (and a pdf with the same data for an easier observation).

+Additionally thr final article for this project can be found under `Article.pdf`!

 ## Goals

 The goals set for this project are: